HomeBlogs

 Cons:

-• May be too advanced for small businesses with basic needs
+• May be complex for smaller teams with basic workforce planning needs

-Best For: Mid-market to large enterprises using a skills-first approach to workforce planning.
+Best For: Mid-market to large enterprises using a skills-first approach to strategic workforce planning.

 Founding Year: 2015